We are pleased to announce the winners of the Forbes Essay Competition for 2025!

 The winner in the Junior Secondary category is Annette Kim from Tara Anglican School for Girls with an essay in which she considered media coverage of Australian women involved in law and order.

-CONGRATULATIONS to all entrants and Prize winners
+CONGRATULATIONS to all entrants and Prize winners.

 ANNOUNCEMENT OF RESULTS